-‘They could have made loyal soldiers.’
-The King stares regretfully at the spot where the mice’s ears are, before he flicks a red tongue out and licks the spot clean.
+‘They could have made loyal soldiers,’ the King stares regretfully at the spot where the mice’s ears are, before he flicks a red tongue out and licks the spot clean.
 ‘But they are too small.
 They are likely to be a liability.’
 The lioness flicks her ears in agreement.

+‘Apologies for the slight distraction.
+I have an announcement to make,’ the King announces.
 Immediately, a band of trumpeter swans raise their necks to the sky, trumpeting a fanfare for the King.
-All the animals clap their—hands?
-No?—and cheer, cat calls (from the cats) and wolf whistles (from the wolves) sounding from the crowd.
+All the animals clap and cheer, cat calls (from the cats) and wolf whistles (from the wolves) sounding from the crowd.
 Another roar from one of the King’s council suffices to settle the animals.

 A crocodile, sitting at the edge of the clearing, sheds a few tears, though he knows his home will not be affected.

 A family of sparrows titter with anger, before falling in a faint out of their nests.
 They hit the ground with a soft thump and break their necks, though it goes almost unnoticed in the chaos around them.
 A vulture, who has been watching the sparrow’s movements closely, swoops down from an adjoining tree and picks the sparrows clean.

 ‘Why aren’t you upset?’
 A goose warbles at the vulture.

 The vulture looks up from his meal, feathers still poking out from its curved, cruel beak.

 ‘Because, silly goose, it benefits me.
 Let them come, I say.
 Those humans, despicable as they seem, will bring me food.’
 The vulture’s voice is husky with anticipation for his imminent feast.
 The goose looks doubtful for a second, before edging away from the still-eating vulture.